Skip to main contentSkip to main navigationSkip to footer content

 P: MATH-202 with a grade of C or better

 Topics for this course include: convergence, sequences, indeterminate forms, improper integrals, infinite series, Taylor and Fourier Series, applications, functions defined by integrals, the gamma and beta functions.
-Maple software is used throughout the course.
-The TI-89 graphing calculator is required.
+The TI-83 plus or TI-84 plus graphing calculator is required.
 Offered spring.

 MATH 303